richorama/richorama.github.io/_posts/2020-11-14-sec-cam-adventures.md

 Now I get my results filtered to those that feature humans (mostly).
 It's probably about 90% accurate.

-To begin with I just posted the probability along with the image to slack to I could keep an eye on performance.
+To begin with I just posted the probability along with the image to slack so I could keep an eye on performance.

 ## Next Steps

 I might try to consume the live video feed and do my own movement detection.
-I'm also thinking of uploading this feed to blob storage and building some software to watch it back.
+I'm also thinking of uploading this feed to blob storage and building a UI to watch it back.

 I'd like to improve the classification, perhaps running the model locally rather than calling out to the Custom Vision API (you can export the trained models).